micvbang/drinks.haps.pw/drinks/_posts/2018-06-10-old-fashioned.md

 - 3-4 ice cubes

 ## Notes
-- Uncertain which whiskey is better for this drink
+- Bulleit Bourbon and Buffalo Trace are excellent for this drink

 ## Procedure
 1. Mix all ingredients in short and wide glass